Gastrointestinal Cancer Research Program

 - Coffey, Robert J., M.D.

-Ingram Professor of Cancer Research; Professor of Medicine, Cell and Developmental Biology; Researcher
+Ingram Professor of Cancer Research; Professor of Medicine (Gastroenterology, Hepatology and Nutrition); Professor of Cell and Developmental Biology; Researcher

 - Correa, Pelayo, M.D.

-Anne Potter Wilson Professor of Cancer Research; Anatomic Pathologist
+Anne Potter Wilson Professor of Medicine (Pathology, Microbiology and Immunology); Anatomic Pathologist

 - Cover, Timothy L., M.D.